KjellKod/g3sinks/.github/ISSUE_TEMPLATE/question.md

+---
+name: Question
+about: Question to the community, request for help to troubleshoot or undersand
+title: ''
+labels: ''
+assignees: ''

+---

 ### Uncertain what's going on?
 Do you need advice or help troubleshooting?
 A clear and concise description of what the problem is.